 Growing up I was always aware that there were underlying problems in the fashion industry.
 Even as a young girl I knew producing t-shirts for £5 or under could not be ethical, but I honestly was not aware of the magnitude of the problems.
 I naively thought I could breeze into an office and easily evoke change.
 If I had known the reality of the complexity of the problems, maybe I would have tried to pursue a different path, but I am here now and if I can have any positive impact then I am happy to be here.

-So I guess you could say this blog is long over due on my part and probably about 10 years in the making, from the day I refused to step through the doors of Primark with my Mum because I didn’t like what they stood for and I still don’t.
-It has taken this long to fully form and make sense of my ideologies, and gain the confidence to want to act on them.
+So I guess you could say this blog is long over due on my part and probably about 10 years in the making, from the day I refused to step through the doors of Primark with my Mum because I didn’t like what they stood for.
+It has taken this long to fully form and make sense of my ideologies.
+I have documentaries like the true cost and movements like fashion revolution to thank for that, gaining the confidence to want to act on my instincts.

 I want you to know that I am very grateful for all of the opportunities I have been able to take advantage in my career so far.
 My job has helped me see the world, learn first hand about different cultures, move to the city, start a new life and it has opened my eyes to the world.
 All of this has made me a much wiser person and the woman I am today and I feel very lucky be able to say that.

-We met through a good friends (who I studied with at university) house warming party when we were all struggling to make ends meet.
+We met through a mutual good friend’s house warming party when we were all struggling to make ends meet.
 Josh is the is the man behind the camera, my number one supporter and my Into The Eco team member.
+If you like what he does and want any photos please feel free to get in touch. (@joshjohnphotography)

-If what I have said so far has any resonance with you and you also want the sustainable message to be spread far and wide, well, that is music to my ears.
-Here at Into The Eco we want the message to be as clear, concise and as honest as possible, taking one step at a time.
+If what I have said so far has any resonance with you and you also want to spread the sustainable message far and wide, well, that is music to my ears.
+Here at Into The Eco we want the message to be as clear, concise, inclusive and as honest as possible, taking one step at a time.
 Nothing would make me happier for you to join us from the very beginning of the journey and hopefully start your own journey along with us.
+Please subscribe.

-Due to time restraints I think realistically I will update the blog with a fresh post once a month, as I want each post to be quality over quantity.
-We would love for you to follow our Instagram @intotheeco so we can connect further.
+Due to time restraints I think realistically I will update the blog with a fresh post once or twice a month, as I want each post to be quality over quantity.
+We would love for you to follow our Instagram @intotheeco so we can connect further, and see more frequent updates.

-Our main aim is to build upon and become a part of the sustainable community, enabling conversations with like-minded people, mainly just to prove that there are a lot of people who are passionate about the movement for positive change.
+Our main aim is to build upon and become a part of the sustainable community, enabling conversations with like-minded people, mainly just to prove that there are a lot of people out there who are passionate about the movement and long for positive change.

 We hope you read and receive this blog well, we welcome comments and feedback to help keep the conversation flowing.
 I would like to think I am approachable and I love to chat so don’t be afraid to reach out.